Advanced Placement Testing

 Please email Leigh Bennett, Assessment Supervisor, with concerns or questions.

 Frequently Asked AP Questions

-Loudoun County Public Schools charges $86 per AP test, with the exception of AP Seminar, which costs $134.
+Loudoun County Public Schools charges $89 per AP exam, with the exception of AP Seminar and AP Research, which cost $137.

-Payments may be made by cash or check at the high school's Counseling Office (when schools reopen) or by credit card using the school's online payment portal.
+Payments may be made by cash or check at the high school or by credit card using SchoolCash Online.